 New Salespersons must complete the 30-hour Post-License Education requirement.
 They do not need to complete the 16-hour Continuing Education curriculum required of other salespersons.

-NOTE: All Virginia Real Estate Salesperson Licenses--including those issued to new licensees--are valid for two years.
-Although New Salespersons must complete Post-License Education within one year of initial licensure, their license term is for two years.
+All Virginia Real Estate Salesperson Licenses--including those issued to new licensees--are valid for two years.
+Although New Salespersons must complete Post-License Education within one year of initial licensure to remain on active status, their license term is for two years.

 New Salespersons may carry over credit for Continuing Education courses taken in the last six months of the second year of their initial two-year license term, provided all 30 hours of Post-License Education have already been completed within the first 12 months of the licensure period.

 No Continuing Education is required of New Salespersons in their first two-year license term.
 However, some New Salesperson licensees—upon completion of their 30-hour Post-License Education requirement—may choose to begin taking Continuing Education courses in the six months just prior to renewing their license for the first time.